 Handles or No Handles?

 It's up to you.
 I suggest removing them if your setup is usually in the same spot.
 Should you choose to go with no handles, it's easiest to simply use your screws pointed inward with the regular (non-acorn) locking nuts & rubber washers on the INSIDE of the pot.

 NEVER CARRY FULL POTS BY THEIR HANDLES We no longer are a stock pot and once the old rivets have been replaced with stainless steel hardware and rubber washers, the handles are slightly movable with the rubber washers.

-We'll NEED TO remove the rivets from our handles because the rivets (a dissimilar metal) corrode against the stainless steel and yucky stuff oozes into the water and stains the inside of the pots.
+We'll NEED TO remove (drill out) the factory-installed rivets from our handles because the rivets (a dissimilar metal) corrode against the stainless steel and yucky stuff oozes into the water and stains the inside of the pots.

 When ordering your screws and nuts, and you cannot find the ones I suggest, ensure the thread counts are the same between the two, so they thread together.
 I used #10-24 for both the locking acorn nuts and machine screws.

 Use ONLY 1/2" screws for your handles as longer ones will bottom-out your acorn nuts.